msalbrain/brainwave-backend/README.md

 ## Description

-This is a minimalistic and extensible [FastAPI][fastapi] template that incorporates divisional pattern architecture with [divisional folder structure][divisional_pattern].
-It's suitable for developing small to medium sized API oriented micro-services.
-The architecture is similar to what you'd get with Flask's [Blueprint][blueprint].
+This is the backend template for brainwave.

 ## Quickstart